 When you think about the lack of empathy the survivors of the JAWA study experienced, and the long-term consequences those women still face on a daily basis, it’s no wonder why Goldstein says what she does.

-It’s also no wonder why we should ditch porn and embrace love.
 In a society that fights for gender equality and the eradication of sexual assault, collectively recognizing how porn normalizes and reinforces toxic mindsets is just another step forward.

 Thanks for reading our article!
 Fight the New Drug is a registered 501(c)(3) nonprofit, which means the educational resources we create are made possible through donations from people like you.
 Join Fighter Club for as little as $10/month and help us educate on the harms of porn!